patricieni/RBM-Tensorflow/README.md

 ====
 Material
 --------
-The notebook tutorial reconstructs some digits doing unsupervised learning.
+The notebook tutorials reconstructs some digits doing unsupervised learning and some dummy datasets.
+The next phase is to extend it to Deep Boltzmann Machines and Deep Belief Networks.

+**TODO:
+- Ideally, this should be seamlessly integrated with Tensorflow's optimization libraries.
+Especially for DBM where Variational Inference techniques are already written in Tensorflow.
+- Add Annealed Importance Sampling to test the model
+- Print in Tensorboard the weight images after training correctly
+- Explain better the Gaussian approach and the relation to Gaussian Mixture Models

 There is also an accompanying presentation I gave for my group at ENS.
 The second part of the [presentation](https://drive.google.com/file/d/0B8w_D99ccMLYc2lEczlPZlhKNnM/view?usp=sharing)